 Step 4 – Check Yogurt (next morning)

-If it’s still a runny consistency, pop it back into the warm oven and check again in an hour.
+If it’s still runny, pop it back into the warm oven and check again in an hour.

-If want plain yogurt, the runner, thinner style you can stop at this stage, just stir and refrigerate, it may develop a bit of watery liquid (called whey), pour off before serving, but if you are going for creamy, dreamy, thick yogurt…read on.
+If you want plain yogurt, the runnier, thinner style, you can stop at this stage, just stir and refrigerate, it may develop a bit of watery liquid (called whey), pour off before serving, but if you are going for creamy, dreamy, thick yogurt…read on.

 Step 5 – Chill Yogurt